The State of Illinois v. Joseph Smith

 On May 20th, 1844, William Marks, the Nauvoo Stake President was randomly selected to serve on a Hancock County grand jury.
 Normally the grand juries would hear testimony pertaining to mundane crimes.
 However, that day the grand jury heard testimony from William Law, a counselor in the First Presidency, who testified to crimes pertaining to the prophet Joseph Smith.

 On May 23rd, and again on May 24th, the grand jury heard testimony and decided that there was sufficient evidence to issue an indictment for Joseph Smith.
-There is no know written account concerning the testimony of William Law, however it is safe to assume that much of what was testified to was also printed in the Nauvoo Expositor two weeks later.
+There is no know written account concerning the testimony of William Law, however it is safe to assume that some of what was testified to was also printed in the Nauvoo Expositor two weeks later.
 For some reason Joseph felt the need to completely destroy the Expositor instead of showing how the information was false, which he claimed it was.

 The trial itself however didn’t take place because of Joseph’s death, for historical reasons it certainly would have been helpful though.
 Without a trial we are left with a lot of questions and very little answers.
 However, we can piece together a picture from the historical records we do have.
 The mentioned indictment on May 23rd, was for the crimes of adultery and fornication.
 This indictment however was dismissed the next day by the state’s attorney for unknown reasons.